Imeson Field: Airline Service

+Delta, Eastern, and National all flew Douglas DC-8's, Boeing 727s and with the exception of National, Douglas DC-9s to Imeson.
+Northeast Airlines flew Convair 880s and 727s, United Airlines flew ex-Capital Viscount 700s and briefly Sud Aviation Caravelle IVs before moving to Boeing 720s and finally 727s.
+Eastern once served Imeson with Lockheed Constellations, Martin 404s, Douglas DC-7s and Lockheed L-188 Electras.
+National served Imeson as part of its short-haul network within Florida with Lockheed Lodestar, Convair 340's, Douglas DC-7 and Lockheed L-188 Electras.

+The largest airliner scheduled to Imeson was the McDonnell Douglas DC-8-61 flown by Delta Air Lines.

 Imeson Industrial Park

 In 1970, Webb International Inc. purchased the former 1500 acre airport and turned it into a new commerce center, Imeson International Industrial Park, with numerous buildings being constructed over the former runways.

 The southeastern portion of Runway 30 has been reused as Imeson Park Boulevard.

 Historic notes

 Local pilot Laurie Yonge offered airplane rides from the beaches.
 Rates were $5 for short hops, $10 for long rides, and $25 for aerobatics.
 His transport pilot license was the first issued in Florida, and his National Aeronautics Association card was signed by Orville Wright.
 It was Yonge, flying in the Spirit of Jacksonville, who dropped an invitation from the air to the deck of a ship returning Charles Lindbergh and his Spirit of St. Louis.
 On May 20, 1929, Yonge set the world's light plane endurance record in a 90 hp.
 Curtiss Robin.
 He flew continuously for 25 hours and 10 minutes, a record that stood until 1939.
 No other aviator has brought such fame and success to Jacksonville as a visionary pioneer and instructor pilot.
 A hangar at the northeast end of Imeson near North Main Street displayed Laurie Yonge's name until its demolition in the 1970s.

 Famous passengers arriving at Imeson Field included John F. Kennedy, Richard Nixon and Rose Kennedy in 1960; Martin Luther King Jr.; and The Beatles in 1964.